Close to the city, no obstacles and gradual inclines.

 When people talk about biking of any kind in Forest Park, they are likely talking about Leif Erikson Drive.
 This nearly 11-mile long gravel doubletrack serves as the main artery for two wheels in Forest Park.
 Most of the other bike-legal trails connect to this gravel road.

-Parking is at either end, but the northern trailhead has a larger lot.
-However, it's a little out of the way.
-The southern trailhead is at the end of a neighborhood street and so it can be tight and cramped.
+Parking is at either end: the northern trailhead (Germantown rd) has a larger lot but is a little out of the way.
+The southern trailhead is a small lot at the end of a neighborhood street (Thurman) but there's plenty of street parking nearby.

 Never super steep, this can be a leisurely pedal after work or school, or a way to get in some miles during the rainy winter.
 The southern half is a more steady or consistent grade, while the northern half is a little more rolling up and down.
 Note that these are minor differences.
 The doubletrack is always broad and has plenty of room for a few bikes and a few runners to pass each other, but still practice good trail etiquette and announce yourself.
 Expect lots of runners, hikers, and some dogs.